-In this article, we’ll show you how how to easily integrate Slack with WordPress and WooCommerce to directly receive push notifications in your Slack channels.
+In this article, we’ll show you how how to easily integrate Slack with WordPress and WooCommerce so you get push notifications in your Slack channels.

-We use Slack for our own team, and we have many Slack integrations that help us improve our workflow.
+At WPBeginner, we use Slack for our own team, and we have many Slack integrations that save us time and improve our workflow.

-- A writer updates a blog post on your site
+- A writer updates a post on your blog

-- A new customer purchases something from your online store
+- A customer purchases something from your online store

-- A student signs up to a new course on your membership website
+- A student signs up for a new course on your membership website

-Below is an example screenshot of what an automated Slack notification looks like:
+The following image shows an example of an automated Slack notification.

-Now, let’s take a look at how to add automatic WordPress notifications in Slack like the screenshot above.
+Now let’s take a look at how to add automatic WordPress notifications in Slack.

 Here is a quick overview of the topics we’ll cover in this guide: